adamk5550/docs/Tools/Git/3 Commands.md

 ### Options

+#### -a, --all

+Shows both local and remote branches, colour-coded green and red respectively.
+Useful for showing remote branches not yet tracked locally.

 #### -d, -D, --delete

 Deletes the branch specified after the option flag. `-D` is a forceful version of `-d` which can be used to delete branches not up to date with the remote repo.